Internal Linking for SEO: A Practical Guide with Best Practices

 Most websites tend to use their sidebars to communicate additional ideas to website users.

-This is where you can put handy website widgets to let users easily chat with your support team, book an appointment or sign up for a newsletter.
+The sidebar is a good place to include handy website widgets that let users chat with your support team, book appointments or sign up for newsletters.

-From the internal linking standpoint, it is wise to use a sidebar to point to your most important pages.
-Here, you can easily link to your most potent blog posts as well as to product pages.
+From an internal linking standpoint, it is wise to use your sidebar as a shortcut to your website’s most important pages.
+Include your most read blog posts and popular product pages.

 sidebar with links to blog posts

 In addition to links to your most important pages, a common practice is to use the sidebar to link out to the new content pieces or blog posts/products from the same category.
-Such links will be useful to website visitors, and this is what you should strive for with any kind of navigational links.
+These links will be useful to website visitors.
+This is what you should strive for with any kind of navigational link.

 3. Consider using breadcrumbs